badonyi/acmgscaler/README.md

 ## Installation
-You can install the development version of `acmgscaler` directly from GitHub using the `devtools` package:
+You can install the stable version of `acmgscaler` directly from GitHub using the `devtools` package:

 ```r
 # install devtools if you haven't already